pastra98/AI_Lab/assignment/readme.md

 However some of the cells took very long to run, and the notebooks require packages that you may need to install (pyarrow, spacy).
 For embeddings we also used a large spacy model (500 MB).
 For your convenience, we have concatenated all notebooks into a single pdf (all_notebooks.pdf).
+We also included /html_nbs directory, where the html of each notebook is stored.
 But the code should definitely also execute once all dependencies are installed along with the data.

 Happy new year,